UNINETTSigma2/helm-charts/repos/stable/deep-learning-tools/README.md

 By installing this package, a Jupyter notebook with various pre-installed deep-learning related tools will be created.
+After installing, you will be able to access this notebook using your web browser.

 This package includes a collection of several commonly used deep learning tools, such as Tensorflow, Pytorch, Keras, Theano and CNTK made available through a jupyter notebook.